tpg/attache-docs/docs/reference/scripts.md

 | `install`       | Run scripts before or after the `.env` file and `storage` directory are created during install. |
 | `symlinks`      | Run scripts before or after the `.env` and `storage` symbolic links are created.                |
 | `migrate`       | Run scripts before or after the database is migrated.                                           |

+Bear in mind that all deploy steps are run on the server.

 Some scripts are dependent on configuration or current process.
 The `install` scripts will only run during installation when running the `attache install` command, and the `migrate` scripts will only run if the `migrate` setting has been set to `true` in the configuration.